Sundarban-Lab/data-entry-app/README.md

 ## Usage

 ### Run the Application

 ```bash
 npm start
 ```

 ### Build Windows package (ZIP)

 ```bash
 npm run dist
 ```

 The packaged app will be created in the `dist/` directory (ZIP archive).
 You can extract it and run `Data Entry Manager.exe`.

 ### Customize Your App

-1. **Change the App Title**:
+#### Change the App Title

 - Click on the app title in the header ("Data Entry Manager")
 - Type your custom name
 - Press Enter to save

-2. **Manage Fields**:
+#### Manage Fields

 - Click the "⚙️ Customize Fields" button
 - **Add Field**: Click "+ Add New Field"
 - **Edit Field**: Modify label, ID, type, placeholder, or required status
 - **Delete Field**: Click the red "Delete" button
 - Click "Save Changes" to apply

-3. **Reset to Default**:
+#### Reset to Default

 - Open field settings
 - Click "Reset to Default"
 - Confirm to restore original 15 church fields

+## 🖥️ System Requirements

+- Windows 10 or later (x64)
+- ~250 MB free disk space
+- No internet required for core features (optional for Google Sheets sync)

 ## Technology Stack